A Foreground Masking Strategy for [CII] Intensity Mapping Experiments Using Galaxies Selected by Stellar Mass and

-We show in Figure~\ref{fig:moneyplot} the evolution of CO power at scale $k=0.1\,h/\rm{Mpc}$, where the clustering term dominates, with the masking depth expressed in K-band magnitude $m^{\rm AB}_{\rm K}$, infrared luminosity $L_{\rm{IR}}$, stellar mass $M_{*}$ and the masked fraction $f_{\rm{mask}}$.
-Two dominant CO transitions (3-2 and 4-3, see the left panel of Figure~\ref{fig:mean_ps_z6p5}) are displayed separately here as the conversion between different masking depth expressions is redshift dependent.
-For our reference model with a total scatter of 0.5\,dex, masking out galaxies with stellar mass greater than $10^{9}\,\rm M_{\odot}$ (or equivalently $m^{\rm AB}_{\rm K} \la 22$) will suffice to make the CO power subordinate to the physically interesting C[II] clustering power with a moderate $\la 15\%$ loss of total survey volume.
+We show in Figure~\ref{fig:moneyplot} the evolution of CO power at scale $k=0.1\,h/\rm{Mpc}$, where the clustering term dominates, with the masking depth expressed in K-band magnitude $m^{\rm AB}_{\rm K}$, infrared luminosity $L_{\rm{IR}}$ and stellar mass $M_{*}$.
+Two dominant CO transitions (3-2 and 4-3; see Figure~\ref{fig:mean_ps_z6p5}) are displayed separately here because the conversion between different masking depth expressions is redshift dependent.
+For our reference model, masking out voxels containing galaxies with $m^{\rm AB}_{\rm K} \la 22$ at $z<1$ renders a total CO power small enough compared with the [C\,{ II}] clustering power with a moderate $\sim 8\%$ loss of total survey volume.

-This masking scheme is shown for TIME voxels indivually in Figure~\ref{fig:Masking}, where they are positioned according their spatial ($x$-axis) and spectral channel ($y$-axis) indices.
-For a masking depth of $10^{9}M_{\odot}$ ($10^{10}M_{\odot}$), about 13\% (4\%) of voxels need to be masked, whose locations are indicated by the yellow strips.
-We note that in reality TIME makes a $180\times1\ \rm{beam}= 1^{\circ}\times35^{\prime}$ line scan with 44 scientific, spectral channels between $\sim 200-300$\,GHz, which corresponds to an aspect ratio of 30 rather than 10 shown here for visual clarity.

-We note that this masking formalism is flexible enough so that the exact masking depths can be optimized for individual subsets in any given actual survey to obtain a desired signal-to-noise.
-As this paper focuses on the demonstration of foreground removal with galaxies selected by stellar mass and redshfit in general, rather than strategies for specific experiment setups, we will defer a detailed discussion of such optimization frameworks to future work.
+The accuracy of masking depends on the error in photometric redshift estimates with respect to instrument spectral resolution; for COSMOS DR2, $\sigma^{\rm{phot}}_{z}/(1+z^{\rm{phot}})$ is less than 1\% \citep{Laigle_2016}, comparable to TIME's typical voxel size in redshift space.
+While for simplicity the presented masked fractions are calculated assuming the maximum-likelihood photometric redshift, one may perform an even more conservative masking by accounting for the 68\% confidence interval of the photometric redshift distribution, which would approximately \textit{double} the masking fraction.
+Compared with the uncertainty in masking fraction due to fitting errors in the CO--IR relation shown in Figure~\ref{fig:masking_strategy_2}, photometric redshift errors would likely dominate the uncertainty in the predicted masking fraction.